-There are different factors that tend to affect the amount of sleep we need at a particular stage in our lives.
-One such factor is age.
-The amount of time we spend sleeping varies as we grow older.
-It reduces as we grow older.
+There are different factors that affect the amount of sleep we need at a particular stage in our lives.
+One such factor is age; with the amount of time we spend sleeping diminishing as we grow older.
 We tend to sleep for up to 16 hours a day when we are at the infant stage.
 This reduces to around 9 hours a day when we are teenagers and down to 7-8 hours when we become adults.
-These figures basically reflect the average time though there are some cases whereby people in the adult stage tend to sleep for less than 5 hours or as much as 10 hours in special cases.
-The pattern also changes during the first few months of pregnancy for women as their bodies try to adjust.
+These figures reflect the average time, though the amount of sleep each person needs varies on a case-by-case basis.
+The pattern also changes during the first few months of pregnancy for women as their bodies adjusting to the hormonal changes.
 They may end up sleeping for more hours than they normally do.

 As people grow older, the amount of sleeping time tends to reduce.
 They start sleeping lightly even though the body still needs the same amount of sleep as it did during the early stages of adulthood.
 About half the people who are over the age of 65 tend to have sleeping problems.
 They have problems such as insomnia while others have shorter deep sleep stages.
 Some people may not even be able to experience the deep sleep stage.
-This may be as a result of aging and in some cases it is a side effect of the medication that they are taking.
+This may be as a result of aging and in some cases, it could be a possible side effect of the medication that they are taking.